-Under his leadership, the school became the top medical school in the nation in research funding from the National Institutes of Health ($439.6 million in 2013), with many of its departments also leading the nation in their fields, reflecting the caliber of scientific research on campus.
-In that time, the school also became the only medical school in the nation to rank in the top five in both research and primary care education (#4 in each), in the US News & World Report’s annual assessment of graduate schools.
+Under his leadership, the school become the top medical school in the nation in research funding from the National Institutes of Health ($439.6 million in 2013), with many of its departments also leading the nation in their fields, reflecting the caliber of scientific research on campus.
+In that time, the school also became the only medical school in the nation to rank in the top five in both research and primary care education (#4 in each) in the US News & World Report’s annual assessment of graduate schools.

 The school’s clinical faculty is renowned for world-class medical care through its practice in the top-ranked UCSF Medical Center, UCSF Benioff Children’s Hospital, Langley Porter Psychiatric Institute, Zuckerberg San Francisco General Hospital and Trauma Center, and the San Francisco Veterans’ Administration Medical Center.

-As chancellor, Hawgood oversees the entire $5.45 billion UCSF enterprise, which also includes top-ranking schools of dentistry, nursing, and pharmacy, as well as a graduate division and affiliated hospitals.
+As chancellor, Hawgood oversees the entire $6.7 billion UCSF enterprise, which also includes top-ranking schools of dentistry, nursing, and pharmacy, as well as a graduate division and affiliated hospitals.